Webinars coming soon:

 Intermediate Linux — April 13th, 3-4p in Hardman Jacobs Rm 206; Handout and webcast recording.
 We apologize for the microphone being off at the beginning.
 Sound picks up at 10:35, but we have retained the silent portion so you can see the slides prior to this point.

-Introduction to Joker (Part 1) — Orientation and software — April 20th, 3-4p in Hardman Jacobs Rm 206; Slurm Cheatsheet and worksheet; Link to webcast recording and slides.
+Introduction to Joker (Part 1) — Orientation and software — April 20th, 3-4p in Hardman Jacobs Rm 206; Slurm Cheatsheet, worksheet and Sbatch template; Link to webcast recording and slides.
 Please note that the end of the workshop experienced a loss of signal and roughly 5 minutes of the workshop are missing.
 We apologize for this.

 Introduction to Joker (Part2) — Getting the most out of the slurm scheduler — April 27th, 3-4p in Hardman Jacobs Rm 206; test.cmd file, test.sh file, slurm cheatsheet, and slides.
 Link to the webcast recording.